OUTREACH Ministries

 Sewing for Missions is a Pittman Park mission started in 2007.
 Julie Good and Tricia Duggan had attended a workshop at Epworth by the Sea.
 They met a group of women who made little girls’ dresses and little boys’ shorts that were sent to mission fields.
 Julie and Tricia organized the “Sewing for Missions” ministry at Pittman Park.

 Through the years hundreds of dresses and shorts have been made and sent with missionaries, medical teams, and construction teams to countries in Central and South America and countries in Africa.
-During the pandemic in 2020-2021 the group made between 800-900 masks and hospital gowns.

 We are not professional seamstress.
 We enjoy creating, sewing, and fellowshipping together.
 We pray that as the clothes cover the children’ bodies the love of Jesus will cover their hearts.